 Luton is another one of those London airports that is mainly served by low cost airlines.
 It is located north of London and connected via a fast train from King’s Cross.
 The train station at Luton is not directly at the terminal, so even though you have a fast train from London, you will then have to change into a shuttle bus taking you the last bit from the station to the actual terminal.

 Luton always seems to be terribly busy, so wait time at security can be rather long.
 Better make sure you are there on time, to minimize the risk of missing your plane.
+Similar to Stansted Airport, Luton also offers the option of buying fast track security access to speed things up a little.

-London Southend (SEN)
+Which airport is best for London: London Southend (SEN)

-The airport has been around for a while, but it’s only been in the last few years that Southend has been on the radar as a ‘London airport’ and to this point the amount of flights is still fairly limited.
+The airport has been around for a while.
+But it’s only been in the last few years that Southend has been on the radar as a ‘London airport’.
+And to this point the amount of flights is still fairly limited.

 If you are bound for a flight from Southend, there is a direct train from Liverpool Street station.